sumo-agarwal/Feature-based-automatic-Image-stitching-for-creation-of-stereo-panoramas/README.md

 The output file is ``out.jpg``.
 You can play with the [example data](https://github.com/ppwwyyxx/OpenPano/releases/tag/0.1) to start with.

 Before dealing with very large images (4 megapixels or more), it's better to resize them.
-(I might add this feature in the future)

 In cylinder/translation mode, the input file names need to have the correct order.